 Visit will be monitored to assure that proper social distancing takes place.
-Center will also place markers on the ground to indicate 6ft of separation.
+Center will also place a table in between residents and visitors, and have markers on the ground to indicate 6ft of separation.

 46. DESCRIBE THE INDOOR VISITATION SPACE THAT WILL BE USED IN THE EVENT OF EXCESSIVELY SEVERE WEATHER TO INCLUDE THE ENTRANCE AND THE ROUTE TO ACCESS THE SPACE